glam-lab/degender-the-web/README.md

 Note that this extension runs the risk of misgendering persons, both trans and cis, who have stated their use of "he/him" or "she/her" prounouns.
 Though it can never be eliminated entirely, several design features will aim to mitigate that risk.
-In particular:
+In particular, the extension does ot alter personal pronouns on pages that

-* If a page includes a specification of personal pronouns [such as "he/him" or "she/her"](data/personal-pronoun-specs.json), those specifications will be highlighted and other pronouns will not be changed.
+* include a personal pronoun specifier, [such as "he/him" or "she/her"](data/personal-pronoun-specs.json);
+* include the word "gender" in the page text, suggesting that the page may address gender as a topic.

+[A few domains](data/excluded-domains.json) are excluded due to technical incompatibilities.

-Other potential features are currently documented as [issues](https://github.com/ProfJanetDavis/degender-the-web/issues) and will be documented here when they are implemented.
+Other potential mitigation features are currently documented as [issues](https://github.com/ProfJanetDavis/degender-the-web/issues) and will be documented here when they are implemented.
 See also the invitation to contribute below.

-[A few sites](data/excluded-domains.json) are excluded due to technical incompatibilities.

 ## Learning more